rpmonteiro/AddCities/README.md

 # AddCities
-A very simple CRUD page created with Express to learn it's quirks and basic usages.
+A very simple CRUD page created with Express to learn its quirks and basic usages.

 Final product: